botworld-wiki/beatburger.github.io/pages/starter-bots.md

 ---

 layout: default
-permalink: /gadgets
+permalink: /starter-bots
-title: All the gadgets
+title: Icicool is the best and this is a test
 description: The place to learn everything there is to know about the powerful boosters you can find and use in Botworld Adventure!

 ---